thomabir/NICEfpga/software/README.md

 ## Use

-1. Open the Vitis IDE, and create a new application project.
+1. Create a new application project in Vitis IDE
-1. Use the hardware created from the `../hardware` directory.
+   1. Select `Create a new plaform from hardware (XSA)`, and select the `.xsa` file you created previously in the `../hardware` directory.
-1. Use the lwIP Echo Server template.
+   2. Use the `lwIP Echo Server` template.
-1. In the created project, replace `echo.c` and `main.c` with the files in this directory.
+2. In the created project, replace `echo.c` and `main.c` with the files in this repository.
-1. Build and run the project.
+3. Build and run the project.

 The Zynq will now send UDP packets to the IP address defined in `main.c`, variable `RemoteAddr` (default: `192.168.88.254`), and to port `RemotePort` (default: `8`).
 To receive the data on the remote computer, use